zhiyinl5633/01-gets-lab/README.md

 4. Call your `#me_too` method using `user_name` to turn your CLI into a lying mimicker.
 5. Use `ruby mimick.rb` to test it out for yourself.

+### #gets data types

+By default, the return value of `#gets` is always a string.
+So if you ever ask the user for a number, make sure to include the `.to_i` method to convert it to an integer.

+For example: `user_age = gets.chomp.to_i`

+Conversely, if you ever need to go in the other direction, `.to_s` will convert a number into a string.

-Keep playing!
+## Keep playing!

 Use what you've learned to turn your CLI into your new best friend (or worst enemy).